 Yes, you want it to sound professional, but that doesn’t mean using the same old dry phrasing from the template you found online.
 A clean graphic layout and compelling wording goes a long way in grabbing the attention of a hiring manager whose eyes are starting to cross from all the resumes he’s seen.

 Include names, describe projects, highlight the impact your role had in each case.

 Don’t just lay out basic job descriptions.
 Your resume should read like a list of your accomplishments, not like your day planner.

 Was a project a success?
 Exactly how successful was it?
 Use growth rates, revenue increases, and numbers that illustrate the actual impact your work had on the business’s bottom and top lines.
 Don’t be afraid to list stats that illustrate your successes.

 If you have 15 years of experience under your belt, your knowledge may be vast.
-But, keep your resume short and sweet, highlighting only your most recent and relevant experience.
+Keep your resume short and interesting by highlighting only your most recent and relevant experiences.

 How often have you changed jobs?
 What has your job progression been like?
 Have you stayed stagnant at a certain level, or have you steadily climbed the ranks?
 These are the sort of things a hiring manager assesses at first glance.
 A good resume shows a perfect balance between progression and stability.